 Every half-day absence from school must be classified by the school (not by parents/carers) as either AUTHORISED or UNAUTHORISED.
-Therefore, information about the cause of any absence is essential, preferably in writing so that it can be recorded correctly.
+Therefore, information about the cause of any absence is essential.

 Authorised absences are mornings or afternoons away from school for an exceptional circumstance such as illness, medical/dental appointments which unavoidably fall in school time, emergencies, or other exceptional causes authorised by the Headteacher.